yeonsu-jung/yeonsu-jung.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+<a href="/assets/pdf/cv_yjung.pdf">Download my pdf CV.</a>

 I am generally interested in optimal principles in biological and bio-inspired systems: how biological systems are optimized and how we can utilize the optimal principles for engineering applications.
 As a fluid dynamicist, my early researches explored the optimal design principles of biological transport systems, such as the plant roots and the human lungs.
-I have gradually expanded my scopes of interest towards biological and bio-inspired structures and robots, like bird mud nest and artificial “ionic” spiderweb.
+I have gradually expanded my scopes of interest towards soft matter and soft robots, like bird mud nest and artificial ionic spiderweb.

-Currently, I am studying fluid dynamics of textured structures inspired by shark skin to find drag-reduction mechanisms and optimal principles associated with the morphology.
+Currently, I am studying fluid dynamics of textured structures inspired by shark skin to understanding drag-reduction mechanisms and optimal principles associated with the texture morphology.

 Recently, I am paying attention to the enormous potential of machine learning for the optimization and control of soft robots.
-I especially expect machine learning to find us the optimal control avenues for bio-inspired robots as competent as insect flying and fish swimming.
+I especially expect machine learning to find us the optimal control avenues for bio-inspired robots as competent as flying insects and swimming fishes.

 <!-- Write your biography here.
 Tell the world about yourself.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
 <!--